BonsaiAI/bonsaiai.github.io/source/includes/getting-started/_install.html.md

 **There are three sets of install instructions to follow, please pick the one that suits your situation:**

 1. If you have **Anaconda** installed on your system, skip down to [Install with Anaconda][9].
-2. If you have **Chocolatey (Windows)** or **Homebrew (Mac)** installed on your system, skip down to [Install with Chocolatey/Homebrew][18].
+2. If you have **Chocolatey (Windows)** or **Homebrew (Mac)** installed on your system, skip down to [Install with Chocolatey or Homebrew][18].
-3. If you *do not* have Chocolatey/Homebrew/Anaconda installed on your system continue to follow our **Manual Install** intructions below.
+3. If you *do not* have Chocolatey, Homebrew, or Anaconda installed on your system continue to follow our **Manual Install** intructions below.

 <aside class="notice">
-The two tabs to the right allow you to follow this guide either using Python 2 or Python 3.
-Instructions vary slightly between the two versions (tested on 2.7 and 3.6).
+The two tabs to the right allow you to follow this guide as a Mac or Windows user.
+Instructions also vary slightly between Python 2 and Python 3 so please be sure to follow your version's instructions.
 </aside>

 ## Manual Install